roryl/handlebars.lucee/README.md

 * Built for and tested with Lucee 4.5+
 * Requires the presence of rhino-1.7R4.jar on the *Servlet Container class path*.
 Because of the way the underlying Handlebars.java class instantiates Rhino, Lucee cannot dynamically load this jar, and it cannot be in the Railo Server or Web Contexts.

-###Installation
+###Automatic Installation
 The first time you instantiate the Handlebars.cfc, it will try to install the Rhino jar files and will throw an error prompting you to restart your Lucee instance to continue.
+This only needs to be done once.

+####Supported Servlet Containers
+The automatic installation has only been tested with the following Lucee installations
+* via CommandBox on Windows
+* via Lucee Tomcat Linux distribution

+If you cannot get the automatic installation to work or you do not have one of the above installations, try the manual method below

+####Example for calling the automatic installation
 ```coldfusion
 //With throw installed and needs restart, or was failed
 Handlebars = new Handlebars();